mebsim/TextEditor/README.md

 This is more of a trial at making a Text Editor.
 It probably could be more efficent.
 It porbably could be better porgrammed.
 It could be a lot of things.
 But it is what it is.
 I split it up so I sort of understand the basis of it.

-It uses LWJGL (Lightweight Java Game Library) in order to use OpenGL.
+It uses LWJGL (Lightweight Java Game Library) in order to use OpenGL and Slick2D to deal with the fonts.